Skip to content

 Min load figure

 Next we will add ramp limits.
 With the ramping limits, the user can force the change of a flow from a unit to be below a certain value each timestep.
 The ramping is an attribute of the flow.
-Therefore it does not require the minimum load behaviour and its parameters are added to the unit_outputNode relationship:
+Therefore it does not require the minimum load behaviour and its parameters are added to the unit_outputNode entity:

 • ramp_method: ramp_cost, ramp_limit or both.
 Only ramp limit is currently implemented (August 2023).